ww9/file2go/README.md

 style.css => style.css.go
 ```

-Generte for all files in directory and subdirectories:
+Generate for all files in directory and subdirectories:

 `file2go assets`